qwertie/ungglish/index.md

 In all these examples, the verb has two parts (blew-up, put-up...) and the second part may appear later in the sentence.
 Ungglish works differently: it merges the preposition into the verb, and only does so when it makes sense.
 For example, "take out" becomes "taekouta" in Ungglish.
 It can have a logical meaning, as in "He took it out of the fridge", and the more figurative meaning "bring someone outdoors" is also permissable, as in "He took her out for dinner", because this style is common in English and because "bring" and "take" have similar meanings.
 However, the meaning "to kill" is too far away from the ordinary meaning of "take", so "take out" cannot mean "to kill".

 Merging the particle with the verb allows new compound words that are impossible in English.
-For example we can talk about "take-out-ing" things in Ungglish, or "blow-up-ing" things.
+For example we can talk about "take-out-ij" things in Ungglish, or a "blow-up-ist" whose profession is, apparently, blowing things up.

 ### Fewer gaps in vocabulary ###

-Notice that the opposite of hie-chans-ly, loe-chans-ly (low-chance-ly) does not exist in English. "unlikely" is an adjective, not an adverb, so it must be used in a different way.
+Notice that the opposite of hie-chans-ly, _loe-chans-ly_ (low-chance-ly, with a low probability) does not exist in English. "unlikely" is an adjective, not an adverb, so it must be used in a different way.
 So the low-probability version of "He probably did it" must be rephrased in English as either

     It is unlikely that he did it.
     He probably did not do it.

-For native speakers this is easy, but if your native language has a word that means "loe-chans-ly" then it can be frustrating that English does not.
+For native speakers this change is easy, but if your native language has a word that means "loe-chans-ly" then it can be frustrating that English does not.

 ### Freedom ###

 A fun thing about Ungglish is that people can create new words (like "loe-chans-ly"), as long as the new word makes sense logically.
 Native English speakers sometimes say things like "I like the multi-colored-ness of that balloon-ish thingie"; Ungglish just takes this freedom further.
-For example, a sentence like "The physics teecher shoeda hiz lernists how to caekifiea the flourvej an egs."
-(The physics-ology teach-er showed his learn-ists how to strong-ify a bridge.) is perfectly normal in Ungglish.
+For example, it is perfectly normal to say something like "In the cookroom, the teecher shoeda hiz lernists how to caekdishena the foodparts."
+(In the kitchen, the teacher showed his students how to cake-ify the ingredients.)

 ### Minimal word senses ###

-As much as possible, each word in Ungglish has only a single range of meaning.
+As much as possible, each word root in Ungglish has only a single range of meaning.
 This reduces ambiguity (phrases with multiple meanings), which makes Ugglish easier to understand, and it also makes computerized translation more reliable.
 For example, the word "hard" in English has several meanings, and the two most common meanings, "difficult" and "opposite of soft" are used at similar rates.
 By using "des-soft" for "opposite of soft", "hard" can be reduced to one meaning, "difficult".

 If the opposite decision was made, to keep "difficult" and "hard" (meaning "opposite of soft"), then the word "soft" could have been eliminated from Ungglish.
-But "difficult" is a long word, so removing it (or downgrading it to the extended vocabulary) makes Ungglish shorter.
+But "difficult" is a long word, so removing it makes Ungglish shorter.

-Sometimes, eliminating meanings is difficult and there are different tradeoffs.
-Consider the word sun/son.
-In Ungglish these two words much be considered a single word, since they sound the same and must be spelled "sun".
-How do we split these words apart?
-I considered using

- there are difficult decisions

 ### Separated affix senses ###